 The MCS code and documentation undergoes periodic upgrades to fix minor issues, add graphical and additional post-simulation code to aid analysis of runs and make major upgrades.
-This page is the link to the current version for download and includes detailed instructions in text and video format to install, set-up input, run petrologic RnAFC scenarios and read MCS output.
+This page is the link to the current version for download and includes the three separate codes needed to run MCS.

 - Mac OS X 10.11 (El Capitan) or later

 - Microsoft Excel 2016 (version 16 or later) or Microsoft Excel 2019